rajat-mundra/AMAZON-SALES-ANALYSIS/README.md

 AMAZON SALES DASHBOARD

-Wrapped up my latest practice-based project and excited to showcase the power of data-driven decision-making through this Amazon sales analysis dashboard.
-Dive deep into analytics, uncover trends, and make informed decisions!
+Excited to showcase the power of data-driven decision-making through this Amazon sales analysis dashboard.
+Dive deep into analytics, uncover trends, and make informed decisions.

-Project Name: Amazon Sales Analysis Report

 Tools used: Power BI - (Power BI Desktop, Power Query and DAX) I imported the data from a CSV file into Power BI and created visualizations to analyze Amazon sales trends and insights.
 This involved connecting Power BI to the CSV file, selecting the relevant tables, designing interactive dashboards and creating new Measures using DAX.